bkatsnel/ethereum-marketplace/README.md

 * Create Store Owners

-Make an account a store owner to autorize the account to create stores, add products and withdraw store funds
+Make an account a store owner to authorize the account to create stores, add products and withdraw store funds

 ## Store Owners Functions